 - 25% Deferral Discount into the next year’s race if you’re unable to volunteer on race day this year

 VALIDATION OF RACE RESULTS

-To maintain the integrity of race results for the First Half, race results for any particular runner maybe invalid in the following circumstances:
+To maintain the integrity of race results for the event, race results for any particular runner maybe invalid in the circumstances following:

 - Where (Chip) times at specific locations, have not been recorded (despite both start and finish (Chip) times having been recorded);